About Move Summit

 Welcome to the MOVE Summit

-Returning to the historic Pleasance Courtyard in Edinburgh for our sixth MOVE Summit, with an array of world class industry speakers, workshops, screenings, receptions, exhibitions, demos and hosted business-to-business and freelance networking sessions.
+Returning to the historic Pleasance Courtyard in Edinburgh for our seventh annual MOVE Summit, with an array of world class industry speakers, workshops, screenings, receptions, exhibitions, demos and hosted business-to-business and freelance networking sessions.
 As well as our famous MOVE Late.

-In recognition of the sector’s support of the Summit and the increased industry cohesion through the provision of a dedicated three day event, we have this year secured funding support from Screen Scotland, and a new partnership with sponsored activities delivered by Screen Skills UK.
+In recognition of the sector’s support of the Summit and the increased industry cohesion through the provision of a dedicated three day event, we have welcome back our key public sector funders, Screen Scotland and support from Screen Skills.
+For 2025 we welcome generous sponsorships from Industry leaders Side FX Software, Wacom, Moho, Toon Boom, alongside support from leading Scottish animation studios Wildchild, Hydra & Eyebolls.

 We have lots in store for you in February, with more details to come soon.